Inventrom/bolt-api-python/README.md

 ### Unit testing

-All the unit tests are contained in the **/tests** folder.
-Run this tests when you want to check individual functions of the library.
+All the unit tests pertaining to this library are present in the **/tests** folder.
+These tests can be executed when you want to test particular functionalities of the library.

 Running a unit test is simple enter your credentails in the **/tests/config.py** and you can run tests petaining to GPIO, UART and/or Utility functions.